What are stalactites?

 Where you find stalactites, you can also sometimes find stalagmites, conical formations that grow from the floor of a cave rather than the ceiling.
 Stalagmites are solid rather than hollow, and in situations where they grow into a descending stalactite, the two formations can merge and form a column.
 Many people have trouble remembering which is which.
 It may be helpful to remember a little play on words: stalactites “seep tight” from the ceiling, while “mighty” stalagmites do not have a central hollow space.

-See also What is print?
+See also What is a black snake?

 A large stalactite can take a long time to form.
 Therefore, you should resist the temptation to break the stalactites as a souvenir, as they will take centuries to grow back.
 In some areas, it is also not legal to remove anything from regional parks and reserves, to ensure that wonderful sights such as stalactites are always available for people to enjoy.